KangLin/QFtpServer/README.md

 QFtpServer - an FTP server written in Qt
 ----------------------------------------

+I based it on [QFtpServer](https://github.com/sashoalm/QFtpServer) and used it for [RabbitRemoteControl](https://github.com/KangLin/RabbitRemoteControl)

 ### Description

 QFtpServer is an event-driven server which is written entirely in Qt.